gimmymansui/Senior-Design-Text-Glasses/README.md

 The largest model size that can be run is **medium**.
 (Size run-able: tiny, small, medium)

-The links to set up the alogirhtms on the Raspberry Pi are as follow - follow these instead if you want an easier time:
+The links to set up the algorithm on the Raspberry Pi are as follow - follow these instead if you want an easier time:

 **OpenAI Whisper:** https://www.youtube.com/watch?v=Mfbei9I8qQc